akhodakivskiy/VimFx/documentation/button.md

 that matter, some other way.)

 Other modes are easily detectable.
-You know that you’re in Find mode if the find bar is focued.
+You know that you’re in Find mode if the find bar is focused.
 If there are hint markers visible for the page, you’re in Hints mode.

 A quick takeaway from this part of the documentation: **If you don’t know what’s